posabsolute/jQuery-Validation-Engine/README.md

 ### scroll
 Determines if we should scroll the page to the first error, defaults to *true*.

+### binded
+If set to false, it remove blur events and only validate on submit.

 ### promptPosition
 Where should the prompt show?
 Possible values are "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
 Defaults to *"topRight"*.